 On the next screen, click Try autofill.
 Note the Dashlane D icons in each field.
 Click into one of the fields, select the data you just entered from the popup, and watch Dashlane do its magic!

 Click Done.
 You've now seen how Dashlane can quickly and easily autofill your passwords and data across the web!

 How to stay signed in to your Dashlane account

 You now have the ability to have your extension remember your Master Password.

 By default, the extension is set to automatically log you out when you close the browser.
 To avoid this, you can choose to have the extension remember your Master Password by checking the box to Keep me logged in for 14 days.

 Note that this is only possible when the device is already registered with your Dashlane account.
 This option will not appear if it is the first time you log in, or if the device is not registered.

-Only enable this feature if you are certain that your computer has a strong password and is safe from unauthorized access.
-For security reasons, we will ask you to log in with your Master Password every 14 days.
+Only enable this feature if you are certain that your computer is safe from unauthorized access.
+For security reasons, we will still ask you to log in with your Master Password every 14 days.